storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be migrated.
 - [ ] [misc](https://github.com/filecoin-saturn/misc)
     - A collection of miscellaneous Saturn tools, scripts, and snippets that don't warrant their own repos.
-    - It SHOULD be migrated.
+    - It MUST be migrated.
 - [ ] [saturn-demo](https://github.com/filecoin-saturn/saturn-demo)
     - A demo Github Pages website which uses the Saturn network and it's helpful to demo it.
-    - It SHOULD be migrated.
+    - It MUST be migrated.
 - [ ] [onion](https://github.com/filecoin-saturn/onion)
     - Part of troubleshooting Project Rhea.
     - It SHOULD be archived.